What Is Luxury Vinyl Flooring? Basics, Benefits, and Misconceptions

 Luxury vinyl plank (LVP)

-As its name indicates, LVP is shaped like hardwood flooring planks.
-Just like the real thing, LVP comes in a wide range of colors, patterns (wood grains), and textures.
+As its name indicates, LVP is shaped like hardwood flooring planks or semi rigid planks.
+Just like real wood, LVP comes in a wide range of colors and woodgrain patterns, and it can even show simulated cracks for extra realism.

-Engineered vinyl plank (EVP) is a thicker, more cushioned form of LVP that’s remarkably similar to engineered hardwood and laminate flooring.
-Unlike these more expensive flooring options, however, both LVP and EVP are waterproof.
+Engineered vinyl plank (EVP) is a thicker, more cushioned form of LVP that’s remarkably similar to engineered hardwood or most laminate flooring.
+Unlike these more expensive materials, however, install luxury vinyl planks or tiles and you’ll get superior water resistance, heat resistance, and better sound blocking properties.

 Beautiful, Durable, and Versatile

-Luxury vinyl flooring has many invaluable qualities that help it stand shoulder-to-shoulder with some of the most expensive flooring options out there.
+Luxury vinyl flooring has many invaluable qualities that help it stand shoulder-to-shoulder with pricier solid hardwood or tile.
 Attributes that homeowners love most include:

 Affordable

-Arguably the most significant advantage of luxury vinyl flooring is that it allows you to attain beautiful hardwood, ceramic, or stone floors that look almost exactly like the real thing, but for a fraction of the cost.
+Arguably the most significant advantage of this top quality luxury vinyl is that it allows you to attain the look of wood, ceramic, or stone floors that mimic real wood or tile but at a lower cost.

 Hardwearing